-While it’s pertinent to do your holiday shopping early this year (since we expect COVID-related shipping delays to be a factor), we’re nowhere near the scrambling to find a last-minute Christmas gift doesn’t have to be stressful.
-It doesn’t even have to be done in person if you can’t bear to brave the store.
-Shop online for the best Christmas gift subscriptions and special food and drink experiences and it doesn’t matter if it’s literally Christmas Eve; you’ll still have something to slip into a card and present to your recipient the next morning—and they’ll be so delighted they won’t even mind the lack of ribbons and wrapping paper.
-These are the best food and drink subscriptions to give as a gift in 2019, and the best last-minute gifts you can get (in case you want to bookmark this for later).
+While it’s pertinent to do your holiday shopping early this year (since we expect COVID-related shipping delays to be a factor), we’re nowhere near the scrambling to find a last-minute Christmas gift phase yet.
+Still, shop online for the best Christmas gift subscriptions and special food and drink experiences and it doesn’t matter if it’s literally Christmas Eve; you’ll still have something to slip into a card and present to your recipient the next morning—and they’ll be so delighted they won’t even mind the lack of ribbons and wrapping paper.
+These are the best food and drink subscriptions to give as a gift in 2020, and the best last-minute gifts you can get (in case you want to bookmark this for later).

 Keep the good times going with a recurring gift subscription that satisfies your favorite person’s deepest food and drink cravings, whether that’s wine, chocolate, meat, beer, pickles, or almost anything else.

 This definitely has to be for the right person but for a heat-head there’s nothing more exciting to show up month after month than a new bottle of pepper sauce to try.
 Of the few out there, Fuego Box is probably the most popular and starts at just $120 for a year’s worth of burn.Buy Now

 The only thing better than chocolate is chocolate showing up on your doorstep every single month.
 Jackie’s Chocolate can make that happen.
 Every month, you’ll get 15 pieces of gourmet chocolate like truffles, caramels, and more, including exclusive seasonal treats.
 Send this to someone you’re sweet on, and see our other favorite chocolate subscription clubs for more options.Buy Now